Loans

 Please identify that you are a WCJC student or former student when speaking with Loan Science Staff.

+WCJC returns unearned funds received from Federal Student Aid programs to the proper program accounts or lenders in accordance with Federal Title IV Student Aid regulations, as amended, under 34CFR, section 668.22(d) of the Reauthorization of the Higher Education Act of 1965 and within the rules of the Texas Higher Education Coordinating Board.
 The student receiving assistance from Federal Title IV programs is required to complete a minimum number of hours for which assistance was received.
 If the student completely withdraws from school during the semester, or quits attending, but fails to officially withdraw, the student may be required to return the unearned part of funds that were received to help pay educational expenses for the semester.
+Information about the correct procedure for officially withdrawing from or dropping classes can be found on the Office of Admissions and Registration webpage.

 A student's liability for the return of Federal Title IV funds will be determined according to the following guidelines: